deepns/deepns.github.io/_posts/2019-12-20-mp4-to-mp3-conversion.md

     8 01@.mp3.log
 ```

 It worked great, although slightly slower than I expected.
 I checked out the [docs](http://zulko.github.io/moviepy/getting_started/quick_presentation.html) where it was given that it may not be optimal to use this if the sole requirement is simple conversions.
-This library also uses ffmpeg in the backend, so it is better to use that directly instead of through this library.
+This library also uses [ffmpeg](https://www.ffmpeg.org/about.html) in the backend, so it is better to use that directly instead of through this library.
 I downloaded the [ffmpeg binary](https://evermeet.cx/ffmpeg/ffmpeg-96102-g26f4ee37f7.zip) and gave that a try.
 It was significantly faster than the moviepy library.
-The only downside is that I have to download a different binary if I switch the operating system, but I don't have such plans for now.
-So I ended up using just the ffmpeg binary.
+The only downside is that I will have to download a different binary if I switch the operating system, but I don't have such plans for now.
+So I ended up using just the ffmpeg binary and created multiple instances of ffmpeg in the background to extract audio from a collection of videos.

 ```text
 $ time ./ffmpeg2 -vn -i lectures/01@.mp4 lectures/01@.mp3